-There are countless activities that we can participate in to get the Surgeon General’s recommended thirty minutes of daily aerobic activity.
+We can participate in countless activities to get the Surgeon General’s recommended thirty minutes of daily aerobic activity.
 If walking sounds too boring and running too strenuous, why not try ping pong?

 Play for 30 Minutes Every day

 That’s right, playing ping pong for thirty minutes can burn more calories than walking briskly for the same amount of time.
-Simply put, exercising, no matter what kind of exercise, forces the body to consume the energy or calories, that we put into it.
-Not only that, as the body burns more calories, it actually begins to perform better, burning more calories even when we’re not exercising.
+Put, exercising, no matter what kind of exercise, forces the body to consume the energy or calories we put into it.
+Not only that, as the body burns more calories, it begins to perform better, burning more calories even when we’re not exercising.

 So why not ping pong?
 Ping pong is a lot more fun than the repetitive motion of the treadmill or the monotony of lifting weights.
-The great thing about choosing ping pong as a method of exercise is that you can have fun and burn calories as you play.
+The great thing about choosing ping pong as an exercise method is that you can have fun and burn calories as you play.

-In addition, all you need is a ping pong table, ping pong paddle, and ball.
-But also, as you improve, you will burn even more calories in the same amount of time.
-Your rallies will get longer and games will get more intense as your skills sharpen, which will gradually result in more physical activity at a pace your body can keep up with.
+Also, all you need is a ping pong table, ping pong paddle, and ball.
+As you improve, you will burn even more calories in the same amount of time.
+Your rallies will get longer, and games will get more intense as your skills sharpen, which will gradually result in more physical activity at a pace your body can keep up with.

 Proper Way of Exercise with Playing Ping Pong